Socio-Medical Sciences and Public Health

 Description of Elective:

-This course is designed to build on the Health Law, Bioethics and Human Rights material covered in the first year “Essentials of Public Health” course by giving the student an opportunity to become more familiar with a specific area of health law, bioethics, and/or human rights that has a direct impact on medical practice and/or health care policy, on the state, federal, or international level.
+This tutorial is designed to provide the student an opportunity to become more familiar with a specific area of health law, bioethics, and/or human rights that has a direct impact on medical practice and/or health care policy, on the state, federal, or international level.
 The course consists primarily of directed readings, meetings with the instructor(s), participation in formal classes that are on-going, and participation in relevant activities of the Department of Health Law, Bioethics, and Human Rights, including working with the Department’s nongovernmental organization, Global Lawyers and Physicians (www.glphr.org)

 Programs can be tailored to specific interests, and students interested in this elective are advised to contact one of the instructors at least 3 months in advance of the anticipated starting date.
 A written plan for the elective must be developed and approved prior to beginning the elective.

 Instructor: Suzanne Sarfaty, M.D., Director, International Health Program, BUSM